samholton/samholton/_posts/2023-09-07-backup-usb-image-and-mount.md

 tags: [backup]
 ---

 I recently had the need to create a backup image of a portable USB device to store for safe keeping.
 This was not a bootable drive, just a drive with files on it.
 Yeah, I could have copied the files from the drive, or I could have create a zip archive from them.
-But I wanted to create an image as I wasn't really sure of the contents of the drive (it was an update stick for a home arcade machine - future post).
+But I wanted to create an image as I wasn't really sure of the contents of the drive.
+It was an update stick for a Golden Tee GO arcade machine (see [Repairing a Golden Tee Go Arcade]({% post_url 2023-09-16-repairing-golden-tee-go %})).

 ## Create the Backup